-Sir John Bourn, head of the National Audit Office, has reported to Parliament on the outcome of financial audit work undertaken by the NAO in central government over the past year.
-During the year Sir John qualified his audit opinion on 11 accounts and reported on a further 11.
+Sir John Bourn, head of the National Audit Office (NAO), has reported to Parliament on the outcome of financial audit work undertaken by the NAO in central government over the past year.

 Today’s report examines the progress made by government departments in a number of important areas – most notably the development of corporate governance and the introduction of resource accounting and budgeting.
 It also welcomes the Government’s recently published response to the Sharman Report.

 Sir John recognises that government departments face a major challenge in responding to the application of the principles of the Turnbull Committee, and he notes that many have made good progress.
 In particular, some have included in their Accounts for 2000/01, statements on the systems of internal control to cover operational as well as financial controls, two years ahead of the Treasury deadline for this.
 However, many other departments have some way to go, particularly in ensuring that control systems are embedded into their management and operations.
-The NAO will continue to work closely with government bodies to advise on the development of corporate governance and risk management processes.
+The NAO will continue to work closely with these bodies to advise on the development of corporate governance and risk management processes.

 Other matters highlighted in the report include: